Are Mental Health Challenges Sin, Weak Faith, & Spiritual Warfare? No — Removing Stigma, Renewing Joyful Minds

 3. But what if there is sin, weakness of faith, or spiritual warfare?

-Mental health challenges are more the result of situational (circumstances, environmental) or a genetic disposition for someone dealing with severe to serious mental health challenges, not the result of their personal sin, weak faith, or spiritual warfare.
+Second, from an evidence-based, scientific view, mental health challenges and diagnoses are more the result of situational (circumstances, environmental) or a genetic disposition for someone dealing with severe to serious mental health challenges impacting or impairing their lives, not the result of their personal sin, weak faith, or spiritual warfare.

 So is “it” …